willigarneau/fire-inn-game/README.md

    ## Context
 A few weeks ago, me and 7 of my friends went to a video game design competition.
 Being 7 low-level programmers, we tried to create a concept that would be out of the ordinary to overcome our lack of knowledge in modeling.
 Here is the result of 40 hours of hard work.

 > The theme determines the environment around which we have to design our game.
-In the case of the January competition, the theme was **an hostel**.
+In the case of the Valleyfield competition, the theme was **an hostel**.

 <img width="1278" alt="capture d ecran 2019-02-03 a 20 59 23" src="https://user-images.githubusercontent.com/33030290/52186733-299bea00-27f7-11e9-86d1-f89bc49e6a93.png">